 UK digital ad spend surpassed £10.3bn in 2016 – an increase of 17% and the fastest growth rate for the industry in nine years, according to the IAB/PwC Digital Adspend Report.

 This growth was driven by a massive rise in mobile and outstream video ad formats.
-Mobile ad spend rose by over 50% to reach £3.9bn in 2016, and now accounts for 38% of all spend in Britain.
+Total mobile ad spend rose by over 50% to reach £3.9bn in 2016, and now accounts for 38% of all spend in Britain.

-During the same period, spend on mobile video ads grew 103% to £693m, 56% of which was spent on outstream formats, meaning mobile now accounts for 63% of all video spend.
+During the same period spend on mobile video ads grew 103% to £693m, 56% of which was spent on outstream formats, meaning mobile now accounts for 63% of all video spend.

 Outstream saw strong growth across the board in 2016, with spend reaching £465m – an increase of 234% year-on-year.
 Outstream video now accounts for 43% of the UK digital video market, which reached £1.09bn in 2016.

 The IAB report also revealed 72% of display advertising was traded programmatically in 2016, up from 63% in 2015.
 The study forecasts that 80%-90% of digital display will be programmatic by 2019.